 - Augmented facilities – shower, sanitizer on arrival, bicycle storage, etc

 - Increased the attractiveness of cycle to work schemes

 - Provided dedicated transport, where they assess it to achieve better social distancing outcomes than was otherwise possible

 - Supplied staff with face coverings (although not a business requirement)

 - Developed targeted communication plans and travel planning resources to help workers risk manage their commute.

-Public transport represents a different order of infection risk to all other modes of transport which is why the government is advising against all but essential travel and mandating the use of face coverings.
+Public transport represents a different order of infection risk to all other modes of transport.
+On 17 July 2020 the government moved from advising against all but essential use of public transport to permitting a more general use:

 Social distancing rules are impacting capacity and profitability of public transport operators.

 - Rail and bus companies are not profitable at the passenger flows that can be delivered under the social distancing rules